kauanatomb/42-push_swap/README.md

 🚀 Tuned chunk sizes manually for optimal thresholds

+## 🧪 Tester Script – Bash Automation

+To validate the performance and correctness of the algorithm across multiple randomized inputs, I created a custom Bash script that:

+- Generates `$NUM_COUNT` random numbers
+- Runs `push_swap` on them
+- Pipes the output to the `checker` provided by 42
+- Tracks success rate (`OK` vs `KO`) and number of operations
+- Highlights any tests that exceed the operation threshold

 ## 🧩 Challenges Faced
 - Finding a balance between simplicity (Radix) and control (Chunks)